-Often, when food manufacturers start processing and breading the chicken and other foods, the sodium adds up quickly.
-Therefore, cooking at home can help monitor the amount of salt you eat.
+Often, when food manufacturers start processing foods and breading chicken, the sodium adds up quickly.
+Therefore, cooking at home can help monitor and lessen the amount of salt you eat.

-As we age, our calorie needs decrease and we lose muscle mass and weight.
+As we age, our bodies change, our calorie needs decrease, we lose muscle mass and weight.
 To help with this, eat enough protein, eat less fat, and increase physical activity.

-Many people forget this last tip for healthy aging.
-While many of us were raised on the idea that nutrition is only what you put into your body, research shows that an important part of nutrition is what you do with that energy.
+Many of us were raised on the idea that nutrition is only what you put into your body, research shows that an important part of nutrition is what you do with your energy.

 Every bit of physical activity adds up and health benefits increase as you spend more time being active.
 Pick activities that you like and start by doing what you can.

 Find more health and wellness tips for older adults on our blog.